IwanTen/L5-website/docs/reference/displayWidth.md

-# displayWidth()
+# displayWidth

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 A `Number` variable that stores the width of the screen display.

 `displayWidth` is useful for running full-screen programs.
 Its value depends on the current pixelDensity().

 Note: The actual screen width can be computed as `displayWidth * pixelDensity()`.

 ## Examples